Is Nearly Wild Camping really just another term for Glamping?

 How much do the locations charge?

-This varies as each location has different criteria and facilities, some for example charge per tent while others charge per person.
+This varies as each location has different criteria and facilities, some for example charge per tent/van while others charge per person.
 Expect to pay on average around £10-£20 per night for an average family booking.
 All members have access to each locations details and prices and can also message the hosts direct for any clarification ahead of booking.
-Some locations offer exclusive use eg. £100 for upto 10 people
+Some locations offer exclusive use eg. £100 for up to 15 people.

 Do any locations offer woodland and hammock camping?